Gayanukaa/Snake-Robot-Simulation/README.md

 ## Project Philosophy🎓

-This project supports the fusion of robotics and computer vision to create efficient and adaptable solutions for emergency situations.
-We believe that snake robots, with their inherent flexibility and maneuverability, hold significant potential for navigating disaster-stricken environments and aiding search and rescue efforts.
+This project supports the fusion of robotics and computer vision to create efficient and adaptable solutions for emergencies.
+With their inherent flexibility and manoeuvrability, we believe that snake robots hold significant potential for navigating disaster-stricken environments and aiding search and rescue efforts.

 ## Tech Stack💻
 <p align="left">